-Use a spool of string to mimic how you’ll drape your curtains.
+Use a spool of string to mimic how you’ll drape the scarf.
 Account for where you want the curtain to fall and the number and depth of swags you wish to create by looping the string around the curtain rod.

-Drape Curtains Easily With Kwik-Hang
+How to Drape Curtains Easily With Kwik-Hang

 Now that you know how to hang scarf curtains over rods, you can simplify the rest of the curtain-hanging process with Kwik-Hang.

 Kwik-Hang’s no-drill curtain rod brackets make it easy to hang curtains in seconds.
 The installation process is quick, stress-free and doesn’t require any special tools or measurements.

 Just position the brackets to your window frame, tap into place with a hammer and that’s it!
 You’re ready to drape your window scarves right away.

 Give your windows the upgrade they deserve with Kwik-Hang’s affordable and reliable curtain rod brackets and curtain rods.